Model locks in Jaguars vs. Cardinals picks, score prediction, SGP for NFL Week 12

 The Jacksonville Jaguars (6-4) look to win their third in four games, including two in a row, when they take on the Arizona Cardinals (3-7) in Week 12 on Paramount+.
 The Jaguars, second in the AFC South, are two games behind first-place Indianapolis.
 The Cardinals, meanwhile, are fourth in the NFC West, but are 3.5 games out of the final playoff spot in the conference.
 Trevor Lawrence and the Jaguars are coming off a 35-6 win over the Los Angeles Chargers, while the Cardinals were throttled 41-22 by San Francisco on Sunday.

 Kickoff from State Farm Stadium in Glendale, Ariz., is set for 4:05 p.m.
 ET on CBS and Paramount+.
-Jacksonville is a 3-point favorite in the latest Jaguars vs. Cardinals odds from SportsLine consensus, while the over/under for total points scored is 47.5.
-The Jaguars are -157 money line favorites (risk $157 to win $100), while the Cardinals are +132 underdogs.
+Jacksonville is a 2.5-point favorite in the latest Jaguars vs. Cardinals odds from SportsLine consensus, while the over/under for total points scored is 47.5.
+The Jaguars are -135 money line favorites (risk $135 to win $100), while the Cardinals are +114 underdogs.
 Before making any Jaguars vs. Cardinals picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Jaguars vs. Cardinals at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: